mozilla/addons-server/docs/topics/api.rst

 =========

 Because the responses can be quite long, rather than show the full result, we link to examples of the results.
 All responses are in JSON.
+The client must send either no HTTP `Accept` header, or a value of `application\json`.
+Any other value will result in 400 status code.

 Data errors
 +++++++++++